N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Stability Analysis

-The hybrid closed-loop system resulting from the hybrid feedback control law \eqref{hybrid_control_law} is given by { } where $\mathbf{u}(\xi)$ is defined in \eqref{control_u}, and the update law $\mathbf{L}(\xi)$ is provided in \eqref{update_law}.
+where $\mathbf{u}(\xi)$ is defined in \eqref{control_u}, and the update law $\mathbf{L}(\xi)$ is provided in \eqref{update_law}.
 Definitions of the flow set $\mathcal{F}$ and the jump set $\mathcal{J}$ are provided in \eqref{bothmodes_flowjumpset}.
-Next, we analyze the hybrid closed-loop system \eqref{hybrid_closed_loop_system} in terms of forward invariance of the obstacle-free state space $\mathcal{K}$, along with the stability properties of the target set { }
+Next, we analyze the hybrid closed-loop system \eqref{hybrid_closed_loop_system} in terms of forward invariance of the obstacle-free state space $\mathcal{K}$, along with the stability properties of the target set

-{The next lemma shows that the hybrid closed-loop system \eqref{hybrid_closed_loop_system} satisfies the hybrid basic conditions \cite[Assumption 6.5]{goebel2012hybrid}, which guarantees the well-posedness of the hybrid closed-loop system. } \begin{lemma} The hybrid closed-loop system \eqref{hybrid_closed_loop_system} with data $(\mathcal{F}, \mathbf{F}, \mathcal{J}, \mathbf{J})$ satisfies the { following hybrid basic conditions: \begin{enumerate} \item the flow set $\mathcal{F}$ and the jump set $\mathcal{J}$, defined in \eqref{bothmodes_flowjumpset}, are closed subsets of $\mathbb{R}^3\times\mathbb{R}^3\times\mathbb{R}^3\times\mathbb{R}\times\mathbb{R}$. \item the flow map $\mathbf{F}$, defined in \eqref{hybrid_closed_loop_system}, is outer semicontinuous and locally bounded relative to $\mathcal{F}$, $\mathcal{F}\subset\text{dom }\mathbf{F},$ and $\mathbf{F}(\xi)$ is convex for every $\xi\in\mathcal{F},$ \item the jump map $\mathbf{J}$, defined in \eqref{hybrid_closed_loop_system}, is outer semicontinuous and locally bounded relative to $\mathcal{J}$, $\mathcal{J}\subset\text{dom }\mathbf{J}$. \end{enumerate}} \end{lemma} \begin{proof} See Appendix \ref{proof_for_basic_conditions}. \end{proof}
+The next lemma shows that the hybrid closed-loop system \eqref{hybrid_closed_loop_system} satisfies the hybrid basic conditions \cite[Assumption 6.5]{goebel2012hybrid}, which guarantees the well-posedness of the hybrid closed-loop system. \begin{lemma} The hybrid closed-loop system \eqref{hybrid_closed_loop_system} with data $(\mathcal{F}, \mathbf{F}, \mathcal{J}, \mathbf{J})$ satisfies the following hybrid basic conditions: \begin{enumerate} \item the flow set $\mathcal{F}$ and the jump set $\mathcal{J}$, defined in \eqref{bothmodes_flowjumpset}, are closed subsets of $\mathbb{R}^n\times\mathbb{R}^n\times\mathbb{R}^n\times\mathbb{R}\times\mathbb{R}$. \item the flow map $\mathbf{F}$, defined in \eqref{hybrid_closed_loop_system}, is outer semicontinuous and locally bounded relative to $\mathcal{F}$, $\mathcal{F}\subset\text{dom }\mathbf{F},$ and $\mathbf{F}(\xi)$ is convex for every $\xi\in\mathcal{F},$ \item the jump map $\mathbf{J}$, defined in \eqref{hybrid_closed_loop_system}, is outer semicontinuous and locally bounded relative to $\mathcal{J}$, $\mathcal{J}\subset\text{dom }\mathbf{J}$. \end{enumerate} \end{lemma} \begin{proof} See Appendix \ref{proof_for_basic_conditions}. \end{proof}